Noobmasterhu/Kevs-scrapers/README.md

 </a>

->a telegram bot to search videos by a keyword and download them from website [pornhub](https://www.pornhub.com)
+>a program to search videos by a keyword and get url of all videos from [pornhub](https://www.pornhub.com)

->[!NOTE]
->this bot uses python-ARQ api for search and YT-DL for download.

->[!WARNING]
->ARQ can close their API whenever they want so don't expect forever working code.

 ***